t-keazirian/google-books-cli/README.md

 - Command line will display each book's ID, title, author, and publisher

-- If you would like to display the Title and Description only, change the method in `searchForBooks.js` from `searchOptions.fullSearch(data)` to `searchOptions.titleDescription(data)`
+- If you would like to display the Title and Description only, change the method in `searchForBooks.js` from `searchOptions.fullSearch(data)` to `searchOptions.titleDescription(data)` on line 42

 - You can also feel free to add other methods to the searchOptions object in `searchForBooks.js` to display different data from the API depending on your needs